Well-posedness for viscosity solutions of the one-phase Muskat problem in all dimensions: Introduction

 \section{Introduction}

-In this article, we establish global well-posedness for viscosity solutions to the integro-differential equation that governs the \emph{one-phase} Muskat problem when the fluid region is the subgraph of a function.
-The one-phase Muskat problem describes the evolution of a fluid under the effect of gravity.
-This is a well know and long studied equation, and we attempt to give ample references (see Section \ref{sec:Literature}).
+We establish global well-posedness for viscosity solutions to the integro-differential equation that governs the \emph{one-phase} Muskat problem when the fluid region is the subgraph of a function.
+The one-phase Muskat problem, which is a well know and long studied equation, describes the evolution of a fluid under the effect of gravity.

 We will use the following notation.
 For a function $f:\Rd\rightarrow \R$, we denote its subgraph and graph, respectively, by

 The outward unit normal to $\Gam_f$ at a point $(x,f(x))$ is denoted $n(x)$ and is given by